-The language varies from statute to statute, but essentially, the duty of fair representation requires a union to treat bargaining unit members fairly and honestly, in a manner that is not arbitrary, discriminatory or in bad faith.
+The language varies from statute to statute, but essentially the duty of fair representation requires a union to treat bargaining unit members fairly and honestly in a manner that is not arbitrary, discriminatory or in bad faith.
 Part 1 of the Canada Labour Code (Sec.
 37) and Sec.
-10 (2) of the PSSRA describe it as follows:
+10 (2) of the PSSRA describes it as follows:

 Duty of fair representation

 1. A trade union or representative of a trade union that is the bargaining agent for a bargaining unit shall not act in a manner that is arbitrary, discriminatory or in bad faith in the representation of any of the employees in the unit with respect to their rights under the collective agreement that is applicable to them.

 1. (2) No employee organization, or officer or representative of an employee organization, that is the bargaining agent for a bargaining unit shall act in a manner that is arbitrary, discriminatory or in bad faith in the representation of any employee in the unit.

 1 S.C.R.
 509, the Supreme Court of Canada determined:

 The following principles concerning a union’s duty of representation in respect of a grievance, emerge from the case law and academic opinion consulted.